-11.4305 Lighting of Buildings C3
+11.4305 Lighting of Buildings

 Daylighting: application to lighting of buildings; design principles; daylight factor and its components; simplified method of calculation; methods of evaluating daylighting.
 Artificial lighting: light sources and their applications; light control, luminaire design; calculation of illuminance; qualitative lighting design and appraisal; supplementary lighting of interiors.
-Experimental work and projects.
+Experimental work and application exercises.

-11.4306 Acoustics of Buildings C3
+11.4306 Acoustics of Buildings

-Basic theory of sound propagation in and around buildings; criteria for design; subjective and objective assessment of the aural environment; methods for noise control; introduction to room acoustics.
-Laboratory work and projects.
+Basic theory of sound propagation in and around buildings; criteria for design; subjective and objective assessment of sounds; methods for noise control; introduction to room acoustics.
+Experimental work and application exercises.